ErickCandido/portifollio/README.md

 # portifollio
-This project was made for Erick Cândido
+this project was developed by Erick Cândido